mikaelnousiainen/RS41ng/README.md

 #### Notes about APRS

 * Bell 202 frequencies are generated via hardware PWM, but the symbol timing is created in a loop with delay
-* There is also code available to use DMA transfers for symbol timing to achieve greater accuracy, but I have not been able to get the timings working correctly
+* There is also code available to use DMA transfers for symbol timing to achieve greater accuracy, but the timings are not working correctly

 #### Notes about Horus 4FSK